 - In Guys and Dolls, this is Inverted, as Jerk Ass Big Jule repeatedly rolls snake-eyes, and has to resort to threats of violence and cheating to make his money back.

-- The musical Chicago has a jailhouse poker game in which the hands, shown in succession, are a straight, a flush, four aces and a royal flush.
-All four players are cheating.
+- The musical Chicago has a jailhouse poker game in which the hands, shown in succession, are a straight, a flush, four aces and a royal flush, because all the players are cheating:

 - Spoofed in Kingdom of Loathing: a special adventure encountered during a Bad Moon ascension run has your character winning a sizeable amount of money in a poker game, but then the other players complain about the use of the "complete newcomer wins the high-stakes card game despite not knowing the rules" cliche and the "two pair of aces" joke, then beat the crap out of you.